11 Classical Guitar Lessons for Beginners (+3 Pitfalls to Avoid)

 - An hour a day practice!

-- Quit the job and go pro by January!
+- Quit the job and play classical music concerts by next January!

 But these types of goals get us into trouble.
 Why?
 Because they set us up to fail.
 And when we fail, we get demotivated and find other things to do.